Innovate-Inc/Batch_Metadata_Modifier_Tool/README.md

 1. ArcGIS Add-In

 - Extract the downloaded file
-- With ArcCatalog 10.x closed, double-click "ArcCatalogMetadataModifier10_1.esriAddIn"
+- With ArcCatalog 10.x closed, double-click "ArcCatalogMetadataModifier.esriAddIn"
 - Go to Customize > Toolbars > Batch Metadata Modifier Tools
 - Select items in the 'Contents' window and push one of the buttons on the Toobar